bjrnbrn/pybeats/README.md

 #### options
 _\_play\__:
 all importable .wav-files from ./db/samples are imported and can be played one bye one
+one can put ones own wavefiles into this folder or any subfolder of ./db/samples
+accepted formats are int8, int16, int32 and float32 WAV

 _\_song\__:
 each in \_song\_ generated .wav-file will be